khachapuris/clic/README.md

 Tokens specified in `CLIC_TOKENS` can serve as functions, unary operators, variables, normal operators, signs, opening braces, closing braces, and double functions.
-Here is a thorough breakdown of how each of listing should look:
+Here is a thorough breakdown of how each listing should look:

 1. Name(s)
     - a list of names to be used in the calculator